wwevo/7dtd-chrani-server/README.md

 *(active project, last change on dec 2017)*

-this is in no way a fully functional bot. it's a work in progress. let's call it Early Access ^^ it already works though. you could use it for your small private server to make life easier there, having home commands and such.
+this is only in some ways a functional bot. it's a work in progress. let's call it Early Access ^^ All functions it provides work, and they don't crash so far.
+You could use it up for your small private server to make life easier there, having home commands and such.
+It has zero security measures against hackers and high latency players.
+Yet.
+It should not be hard to write a ping kicker for example, all required data is available already

+Please consider forking this project if you plan on extending on it, so others can benefit from your work as well

 ## installation
-should be just a matter of installing python 2.7, dropping this script somewhere and execute it. do create a passwords.txt file to configure your server, create a folder somewhere for the database. that should be it really
+should be just a matter of installing python 2.7, dropping this script somewhere and execute it. do create a config.txt file to configure your server, create a folder somewhere for the database. that should be it really

-the only thing you need is any 7dtd dedicated server and a console with access to python. it will work with any 7dtd server that has telnet enabled. no mods other than the Serverfixes and Coppi's are required for all the features. slimmed down, you could run it on any server really, you won't have the hide commands feature for example, so everyone could see what everyone else is typing :)
+the only thing you need is any 7dtd dedicated server and a console with access to python. it will work with any 7dtd server that has telnet enabled. no mods other than the Serverfixes and Coppi's are required for all the features. slimmed down, you could run it on any server really, you won't have the hide commands feature for example though, so everyone could see what everyone else is typing :)

 ## current state